GrantCuster/feed_v1_deprecated/static/writing/2018-02-11-scoping-a-mini-cms-for-a-static-site-generator.md

 We do a lot of our blog post editing through the Github interface.
 Github has built a really nice editor and markdown preview, but  there are some tedious parts.
-The biggest one of those is adding images, having to open a new tab, remembering which folder to add the image to, and then how to write the link for it is a slog and can break the flow of writing a post.
+The biggest one of those is adding images.
+Having to open a new tab, remembering which folder to add the image to, and then how to write the link for it is a slog and can break the flow of writing a post.